| | | | | |

 shopping and visiting Carmel by the Sea

-The first thing you will notice is the whimsical architecture of the shops.
+As you wander, you will first notice the whimsical architecture of the shops.
 It’s like walking through a storybook fairytale setting with cobblestone passageways, curved chimneys, and greenery filling the scene.

 Explore the Carmel art throughout the village and enjoy stepping into the many art galleries.